 ❔Commonly asked questions

-If your dumplings break apart from cooking, you did not manage to seal them tightly enough.
-Lightly wet the bottom ½ edge of your dumpling wrappers to help securely seal them.
+If your dumplings break apart during cooking, they are not sealed tightly enough.
+Lightly wet the bottom ½ edge of your dumpling wrappers before folding them to create a more secure seal.

 Other than that, you might have overstuffed your dumplings, which increases the chances of the seal breaking while cooking.

 Wonton wrappers are an excellent substitute for dumpling wrappers.
-Due to their shape, you might have to shape them differently.
+Due to their rectangular shape, you might have to fold them differently.
 The easiest way is to fold them in half and seal the edges to create a triangular shape.

 📖 Recipe